slimandslam/schwab-client-js/docs/SchwabConfig.md

 - Accounts and Trading Production
 - Market Data Production

-I suggest adding both from the "Select and API Product" dropdown menu above.
+I suggest adding both from the "Select an API Product" dropdown menu above.
 If you know that all you want is market data, you can add only `Market Data Production` but I think that's typically rare.
 Similarly, if you only want to make trades and look at data associated with your trades, you could just add `Accounts and Trading Production`.

 ### Callback URL(s)